 - SaferCar.gov: Summer Driving Tips: SaferCar.gov’s resource offers tips for planning, safety on the road, and what to do in an emergency.

 - AAA: What to Do When Your Vehicle Breaks Down: What happens if you break down on the side of the road?
 AAA explains your next steps for safety.

 - Solo Journey: Tips for Women Traveling Alone: Women on solo road trips can heed this advice to stay safe on the road.

-- Independent Traveler: 9 Ways to Keep Your Car Safe: This article explains how you can avoid theft while you're on a road trip.
+- Smarter Traveler: 9 Ways to Keep Your Car Safe: This article explains how you can avoid theft while you’re on a road trip.

-- AARP: Five Summer Road Trip Safety Tips: Elderly and young drivers alike can stay smart and safe on the road with AARP's safety tips.
+- AARP: 4 Tips for a Happy Road Trip: Elderly and young drivers alike can stay smart and safe on the road with AARP’s safety tips.

 - ASPCA: Travel Safety Tips: Bringing a furry friend along on your road trip?
 The ASPCA explains how you can safely travel by car with your cat or dog.

 Put your safe planning into action with weather directions maps, roadside assistance, gas prices, and more tools for safe road trips.

 - AAA Mobile: Get help from AAA on the go with this app.
 (Android / iOS) You’ll be able to plan your trip ahead of time, create and share an itinerary, and find resources like repair facilities and cheap gas prices.
 AAA members can even request roadside assistance from the app.